badgerman/twigtechnology.com/_posts/2013-12-23-using-gmail-with-thunderbird.markdown

     When I delete a message: (*) Just mark it as deleted

-The GMail server automatically manages its internal Trash folder, and you don't need to explicitly move deleted messages there.
+The Gmail server automatically manages its internal Trash folder, and you don't need to explicitly move deleted messages there.

 ### Copies &amp; Folders

     When sending messages, automatically [ ] Place a copy in:

 Leave this unchecked.
-GMail's servers will automatically place a copy of every outgoing message into the *Sent Mail* folder, and making another copy will just create duplicates, and it really messes up the witless Gmail web interface.
+Gmail's servers will automatically place a copy of every outgoing message into the *Sent Mail* folder, and making another copy will just create duplicates, and it really messes up the witless Gmail web interface.